 Get kids in the kitchen with these fun Easter baking projects that make delightful desserts for all ages.
-These simple projects require minimal ingredients, some of which you may already have in your cupboards.
+These simple bakes require minimal ingredients, some of which you may already have in your cupboards.

-Easy Easter nests
+1. Easy Easter nests

-Easter chocolate bark
+3. Easter chocolate bark

 Whip up an edible gift with this Easter chocolate bark.
 Spread melted milk chocolate onto a baking tray lined with baking parchment, then top with whatever you like.
 We used miniature chocolate eggs and freeze-dried raspberry, but feel free to experiment with sweets, nuts and dried fruit.

-Chocolate truffle egg box
+4. Chocolate truffle egg box

-Transform ready-made brownies or chocolate sponge with these choc-egg lollies.
+Transform ready-made brownies or chocolate sponge into these choc-egg lollies.
 Whizz brownies in a food processor with melted dark chocolate, then shape into eggs.
 Coat in white chocolate and decorate with sprinkles and edible glitter.

-Crackin’ cress heads
+6. Crackin’ cress heads

-Keep kids entertained with these crackin’ cress heads, they make a great table decoration too.
+Keep kids entertained with these crackin’ cress heads, which make a great table decoration too.
 Remove the tops of a couple of eggs and empty them (save the eggs to cook with).
 Decorate the shells and fill the inside with cotton wool soaked in water and cress – the cress will start to grow in a few days.

 Bake these curly twirlies for an easy Easter snack.
 Use ready-to-roll croissant dough, toffee sauce and chocolate chips for an incredibly quick, simple bake.